Zimmergren/Zimmergren/README.md

 ### Hi, I'm Tobias!
 - 🔭 Pleased to meet you.
 I am Tobias Zimmergren.
-- 🥇 I am a Microsoft MVP since 13 years (2008 -> today).
+- 🥇 I was an Microsoft MVP for 13 years (awarded between 2008-2022).
+I joined Microsoft in 2022, resulting in retiring from the MVP program.
 - 📰 I've blogged for 15 years about Microsoft tech https://zimmergren.net
 - ⛅ I am running an Azure podcast https://ctrlaltazure.com
 - 💻 I mostly build **proprietary source code** and systems in my current role.
 Hence, they are not on GitHub.